Bismuth ferrite: Photovoltaics

 In the FPV effect, a photocurrent is generated in a ferroelectric material under illumination and its direction is dependent upon the ferroelectric polarization of that material.
 The FPV effect has a promising potential as an alternative to conventional photovoltaic devices.
 But the main hindrance is that a very small photocurrent is generated in ferroelectric materials like LiNbO_{3}, which is due to its large bandgap and low conductivity.
 In this direction bismuth ferrite has shown a great potential since a large photocurrent effect and above bandgap voltage is observed in this material under illumination.
 Most of the works using bismuth ferrite as a photovoltaic material has been reported on its thin film form but in a few reports researchers have formed a bilayer structure with other materials like polymers, graphene and other semiconductors.
 In a report p-i-n heterojunction has been formed with bismuth ferrite nanoparticles along with two oxide based carrier transporting layers.
 In spite of such efforts the power conversion efficiency obtained from bismuth ferrite is still very low.

 Memory chips

-A team from the Beijing University of Science and Technology and the Spanish National Research Council claim that replacing some of the oxygen of the ferrite with another compound such as sulphur can increase the magnetic force more than 60 times.
+A team from the Beijing University of Science and Technology and the Spanish National Research Council claim that replacing some of the oxygen of the ferrite with another compound such as sulfur can increase the magnetic force more than 60 times.
 This may open the possibility to improve magnetic memory density and increase power outage sustainability.